 UGBs are invisible lines that are drawn around certain metros, and represent where urbanized development must stop.

 Market Urbanism is the cross between free-market policies and urban issues.
-Market Urbanists believe that if cities were liberalized, they would provide cheaper housing, faster transportation, enhanced public services, and a better quality of life.
+Market Urbanists believe that if cities were liberalized, they would have cheaper housing, faster transport, enhanced public services, and a better quality of life.

 The Market Urbanism Report’s newsletter arrives in your inbox every Monday morning.
 It features the latest in Market Urbanism articles, podcasts and news.